 B. MANAGEMENT: If students are to actually plan, plant, and care for native habitat, they need a deeper understanding of what is required for successful habitat restoration.
 It must be a long-term project, and it can be complex.
 Yet students can learn much about ecosystems at the same time that they make a difference for their community and the planet.

 With the arrival of Euro-American culture in the 1800s, most of Minnesota’s forests, prairies, and wetlands changed forever.
 Based on surveyor’s notes from the Public Land Survey, 1847—1907, in 1930 Francis J. Marschner compiled a detailed map of Minnesota showing the native habitat across the state.
-Click on the thumbnail map to download a pdf map (4.5 megabytes-may be slow to download) based on Marschner’s map from the Minnesota Department of Natural Resources.
+Click on the thumbnail map to download a pdf map (4.5 megabytes) based on Marschner’s map from the Minnesota Department of Natural Resources.

 Background Fact Sheets for Students

 related to habitat restoration and erosion prevention plantings.

 ecology, explore the Department of Natural Resources (DNR) Minnesota

 Ecological Classification System.
 For each of twenty-two subsections, the site